vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_renderpass.md

 ## Subpasses
 A renderpass also contains subpasses, which are a bit like the rendering "steps".
 They can be very useful in mobile GPUs, as they allow the driver to optimize things quite a lot.
-In desktop GPUs, they dont really do anything, so we arent going to use them.
-When creating the renderpass, it will only have 1 subpass which is the minimum.
+In desktop GPUs, they are less important, so we arent going to use them.
+When creating the renderpass, it will only have 1 subpass which is the minimum required for rendering.

 ## Image Layouts
 A very important thing that the renderpass does, is that it performs image layout changes when entering and exiting the renderpass.